 Sometimes invisibility can be achieved with just downsizing your earbuds.
 The 1MORE ComfoBuds Mini comes in basic white, black, and red colors, but due to its minute size of 17 x 15 x 13mm per bud, and only 3.7grams, it can disappear easier than stemmed Apple AirPods.
 Obviously, choosing red will make it more noticeable, unless you have long red hair.

 Its discreet dimensions aside, the ComfoBuds Mini also cancels noise quite well for under $100 USD, although, the small size means it might not isolate as well as earbuds with better seals.
-These IPX5 rated buds reach 5 hours, 19 minutes to a single charge with active noise cancellation (ANC) on.
-Without ANC on the ComfoBuds Mini has a nice sound without undue exaggerations in any frequency, though strangely when ANC is on frequencies below 600Hz see a significant boost in volume.
+These IPX5 rated buds reach 5 hours, 19 minutes to a single charge with active noise cancelation (ANC) on.
+Without ANC on the ComfoBuds Mini has a nice sound without undue exaggerations in any frequency, though strangely, when ANC is on frequencies below 600Hz see a significant boost in volume.
 It still sounds good, but can make trebly sounds seem a bit quiet.
 The app has no EQ, but rather uses an algorithm determined by your fit aims to optimize what 1MORE dictates is the best sound.

 Lastly, 1More ships the ComfoBuds Mini with the basic options of AAC and SBC codecs over Bluetooth 5.2.
 In terms of striking a balance of price, function, and size, the 1More ComfoBuds Mini is a solid choice in a rather new market of invisible earbuds.
 If you want something with an equalizer, more codecs, or other color options, take a look at some of the other picks below.

 The mic on the ComfoBuds Mini is not amazing.
-When you pack microphones into a tiny housing sitting that far from your mouth sacrifices occur, such as difficulty differentiating noise from speech.
+When you pack microphones into a tiny housing sitting that far from your mouth, sacrifices occur, such as difficulty differentiating noise from speech.
 Take a listen below and let us know what you think.

-1MORE ComfoBuds Mini microphone demo (Ideal):
+1MORE ComfoBuds Mini microphone demo (Ideal conditions):

-1MORE ComfoBuds Mini microphone demo (Street):
+1MORE ComfoBuds Mini microphone demo (Street conditions):

-1MORE ComfoBuds Mini microphone demo (Office):
+1MORE ComfoBuds Mini microphone demo (Office conditions):

 How does the microphone sound to you?